An Interview About Hypnotherapy and Alcohol

-I don’t think I will just slide into drink.
-All my habitual cues to think about alcohol now result in an alternative trigger action – drinking water, tea or milk.
+I don’t think I will slide into drink.
+All my natural cues to think about alcohol now result in an alternative trigger action – drinking water, tea or milk.

-It’s not been difficult to stop, in fact it’s easy.
-It’s not been any great effort, in fact I’\ve made no effort at all!
+It’s not been difficult to stop; in fact, it’s easy.
+It’s not been any significant effort; in fact, I’\ve made no effort at all!
 I’ve had no withdrawal symptoms.
 It’s been like throwing a switch.
 I used to drink – I simply stopped drinking.

 Would you recommend hypnotherapy?

 I don’t know if it would work for everybody, but it worked for me (even though I thought I was completely conscious throughout my sessions and didn’t feel I’d gone into any kind of hypnotic trance).
 I don’t know if it would work with every hypnotherapist.
 I know it worked with Chris Fleet.